bolonobolo/bolonobolo.github.io/_posts/2020-10-02-sharing-is-caring.md

   // Copy p0 to new memory buffer pRtlMoveMemory(exec_mem, p0, p0_len);
 ```
-In the code trunk below, referred to the dropper of the previous post, the payload is loaded from the resources and extracted from the image but now we have an encrypted file on shared folder so we have to change the dropper like this
+In the code trunk below, referred to the dropper of the previous post, the payload is loaded from the resources and extracted from the image but now we have an encrypted file in a shared folder so we have to change the dropper like this

 ```c
   // Load the payload from FS to memory